softwareconstruction240/softwareconstruction/chess/4-database/database.md

 ### Pass Off, Submission, and Grading

-All of the tests in your project must succeed in order to complete this phase.
+All the tests in your project must succeed in order to complete this phase.

 To pass off this assignment use the course [auto-grading](https://cs240.click/) tool.
 If your code passes then your grade will automatically be entered in Canvas.